Arc GISScene

 You can create a scene from an existing web scene using its URL or PortalItem.
 Alternatively, you can get a scene directly from a MobileScenePackage.scenes collection.
 ArcGISScene properties are hydrated when the scene is loaded.

-If you create a new scene, the spatial reference of the first layer you add, which is typically the first layer in the Basemap, defines the spatial reference of the entire scene.
+If you create a new scene without specifying a spatial reference, the spatial reference of the first layer you add, which is typically the Basemap, defines the spatial reference of the entire scene.

 See Scenes 3D for more information about scenes.